Everton Pedalada

-Everton Souza Santos (born 2 April 1984), known simply as Everton or Everton Pedalada, is a Brazilian football midfielder who plays for Langkawi Glory United in the Malaysia M3 League.
+Everton Souza Santos (born 2 April 1984), known simply as Everton or Everton Pedalada, is a Brazilian footballer who plays as a midfielder for Langkawi Glory United in the Malaysia M3 League.

 Early life

 Everton was born in Guarujá, and grew up supporting local side São Paulo, but came to also like rivals Santos, signing with them in 2001 as a youth player.
 He spent three years with the club, training with the first team in 2004, before leaving for a French third division side.

 Club career

 After time in the French third division, short spells at numerous clubs in Brazil, (including time with Cascavel in 2007, where he scored one goal) he joined Dubai CSC of the UAE Division One.
 However, he found out he would not be able to play for the UAE side and joined Bangladeshi side Brothers Union.

 Everton was playing for Bangladeshi side Brothers Union in 2010, but left in 2011 for Sheik Jamal.
 He moved to the Maldives in 2012, and signed with Club All Youth Linkage.

 He returned to Brazil to join Itumbiara in 2013, where he made 6 appearances.
 He then joined Maltese side Tarxien Rainbows, but was released in early January of the next year.
 Following his release, he signed for another Maltese club: the Zejtun Corinthians.
 He also played for UAE Arabian Gulf League side Hatta Club in 2014, notching up 11 games with one goal.

 After his stint in Malta, and one appearance for Brazilian side Rio Verde, he returned to the Maldives with New Radiant in December 2014.
 However, he did not stay long, and was released in February 2015.
 In May 2015, he joined TC Sports Club.

 He joined Sabah in June 2016 from Omani side Al-Mussanah.